xeoncesta/GitLab/README.md

 -    --scheduled_after=<scheduled_after>           Time in Date-ISO 8601 format for collecting all the MR's updated after.
 -    --scheduled_before=<scheduled_before>         Time in Date-ISO 8601 format for collecting all the MR's updated before.
 -    --help -h                                     Show this screen

+    Can be adapted as per your project needs and structure.
+See links_templates.py for modifying the final assets/links.